jwohlin2/CAD_Quoting_Tool/README.md

 ### Packaged resources

-The default variables sheet, McMaster-Carr catalog export and UI configuration template now ship with the external `cad_quoter` package.
-At runtime the application uses the packaged copies automatically via `cad_quoter.resources`, but you can still override them by pointing the relevant environment variables (for example `CATALOG_CSV_PATH`) to your own files.
+The default variables sheet, McMaster-Carr catalog export and UI configuration template now live directly under the repository's `cad_quoter/resources` directory.
+At runtime the application uses these bundled copies automatically via `cad_quoter.resources`, but you can still override them by pointing the relevant environment variables (for example `CATALOG_CSV_PATH`) to your own files.

+## Shared library layout

+Historically the reusable quoting helpers were packaged separately under `cad_quoter_pkg/` and published to a private index as `cad-quoter`.
+The code has now been consolidated into the local `cad_quoter/` package alongside the UI so contributors no longer need private index access during development.
+Scripts and notebooks should import helpers from `cad_quoter.*` directly.

 ## Running the application